itskovidtripathi/navCancer-AI-Prediction/README.md

 - User data is stored securely in a local database
 - X-ray images are processed locally
 - No data is shared with external services

+## Security Notes

+- Never commit `.streamlit/secrets.toml` to version control
+- Use environment variables or secrets management for sensitive data
+- For Streamlit Cloud deployment, configure secrets in the Streamlit Cloud dashboard
+- Regularly rotate passwords and access credentials
+- Monitor access logs for suspicious activity

 ## License